letmutx/letmutx.github.io/_posts/2018-01-03-linked-list-in-rust.markdown

 }
 ```

-That's all!
-You can append a value to our list now.
+That's it!
+You can append a value to the list now.

 ```rust
 fn main() {